Matt Frevola: Ultimate Fighting Championship

 Frevola was again scheduled to face Frank Camacho on June 12, 2021, at UFC 263.
 However, Camacho pulled out of the fight during the week leading up to the event after he was involved in a traffic accident in Orange County, California that left him with non-life threatening injuries to his back and neck.
 In turn, Frevola faced promotional newcomer Terrance McKinney instead.
 Frevola lost the fight via knockout 7 seconds into the first round.

 For the last fight of his prevailing contract, Frevola faced Genaro Valdéz on January 22, 2022, at UFC 270.
 After knocking down Valdéz multiple times, Frevola won the fight via technical knockout in round one.

 The bout between Frevola and Ottman Azaitar was rescheduled for November 12, 2022 at UFC 281.
 He won the fight via knockout in the first round.

-Frevola is scheduled to face Drew Dober on May 6, 2023, at UFC 288. at UFC 288.
+Frevola faced Drew Dober on May 6, 2023, at UFC 288.
+He won the fight by TKO at the end of the first round.
+This win earned him the Performance of the Night award.

+Frevola faced Benoît Saint-Denis on November 11, 2023 at UFC 295.
+He lost the fight via knockout in the first round.

+Frevola faced Farès Ziam on September 28, 2024 at UFC Fight Night 243.
+He lost the fight by knockout in the third round after taking a knee to the face.

+Frevola faced Kyle Nelson on October 18, 2025, at UFC Fight Night 262.
+He lost the fight via unanimous decision.